 Somatotypes

-Ectomorph, mesomorph, endomorph—you have probably seen these terms in fitness content.
-But what do they actually mean, how do they differ from fashion body shapes, and are they even scientifically valid?
-Here is the full picture.
+Ectomorph, mesomorph, endomorph—if you have spent any time in fitness spaces, you have seen these terms.
+But what do they actually mean, how do they differ from fashion body shapes, and are they even worth knowing?
+Here is the complete picture, without the pseudoscience.

 The 3 Somatotypes Explained